-If the legislation is passed, employers will no longer be entitled to require employees to retire at age 65.
-Accordingly, agreements between employers and employees or mandatory retirement human resource policies that stipulate mandatory retirement at age 65 will no longer be effective.
+Employers are no longer entitled to require employees to retire at age 65.
+Accordingly, agreements between employers and employees or mandatory retirement human resource policies that stipulate mandatory retirement at age 65 are no longer enforceable.

-Collective agreements are not exempt from a prohibition on mandatory retirement.
-As a result, after the proposed one-year transition period, collective agreements could not contain mandatory retirement provisions and employees in unionized environments cannot be forced to retire because of age.
+Collective agreements are not exempt from the prohibition on mandatory retirement.
+As a result, collective agreements will not legally contain mandatory retirement provisions and employees in unionized environments cannot be forced to retire because of age.

 However, the legislation will maintain the status quo with respect to disability plans, life insurance plans, and health benefit plans.
-The Government has announced it has no intention to require companies to extend health, disability and life insurance coverage to employees over the age of 65.
+The government has announced it will not require companies to extend health, disability and life insurance coverage to employees over the age of 65.